MaGu1997/MaGu1997/README.md

 # Hey There, I'm Manish 👋

-## A passionate Full-Stack Software Engineer in Test working in Paris, France 💻
+## A passionate Software Engineer in Test working in Paris, France 💻

 ### How to reach me: